lemonase/lemonase.github.io/content/posts/powershell-modules-for-bash-users.md

 }
 ```

-And then to source, import or configure these modules, edit your `$env:PROFILE`
+And then to source, import or configure these modules, edit your `$PROFILE`

 ```powershell
 # Posh